 - After 5 minutes, check if the chicken breasts are fully cooked.
 The meat should be opaque.
 If not, rest a little longer in the hot water.

 - Once cooked through, remove chicken breasts and run them under cold water or place them in an ice bath to stop them from further cooking.
 Shred once cooled down.

 - Peel the cucumber and trim the ends.
 Cut the cucumber in half lengthwise and then again, so you have 4 long quarters.
 Thinly slice into matchsticks.

 - Peel the carrots and shred with a julienne peeler.
 If you don’t have one, cut the carrot into thin matchsticks or use a mandoline to shred it.

-- Wash and finely slice 2 sprigs of spring onion.
+- Wash and finely slice 2 sprigs of scallion (spring onion).

 - Wash and roughly chop the cilantro (coriander).